VladimirDimov/ContactsBook/readme.md

 Fill in the form
 ![alt](./resources/create-contact-fill-form.png)

+Note: The validation of the IBAN is performed on the backend side.
+The IBAN check includes a check-sum, so a valid IBAN needs to be provided.
+You can use this site here to generate a valid IBAN: `http://randomiban.com/?country=Netherlands`

 After submit, a success message is shown and the new contact is added to the list of contacts

 ![alt](./resources/create-contact-success.png)